JustFantick/TaskManager_front/README.md

-# ToDo_course-proj
+# TaskManager

-This taskmanager was fully developed as cource project.
-Here you can find only __frontend__ part of web app.
+This ToDo app was fully developed as cource project.
+Here you can find only __client__ part of application.

 Technologies: React, Redux, Less.
 To add animations used: react transition group, AutoAnimate library.
 ***
 Ready project is available at: http://taskmanager.cx.ua/